nushell/nushell.github.io/book/modules/creating_modules.md

 }
 ```

-Running this command changes the directory _locally_ in the module, but the changes are not propogated to the parent scope.
+Running this command changes the directory _locally_ in the module, but the changes are not propagated to the parent scope.

 :::